osxmidi/LinVst/README.md

 The quotes also handle paths with spaces in their names.

-For example, if the windows vst exe installation file is located in the Downloads folder and is named delay.exe, then (from the terminal) wine "~/Downloads/delay.exe" will start the installation.
+For example, if the windows vst exe installation file is located in the Downloads folder and is named delay.exe, then (from the terminal) wine ~/"Downloads/delay.exe" will start the installation (~ stands for the user path ie /home/your-user-name).

 msi files can be clicked on to start their installation.

+Usually by default vst installers install to a path something like ~/.wine/drive_c/Program Files/Steinberg/VSTPlugins and that would usually be the path/folder to use with linvstconvert or (linvstconverttree for subdirs) and then that path would be set in the DAW's plugin search paths.

+To change into the plugin directory (using the terminal) cd ~/".wine/drive_c/Program Files/Steinberg/VSTPlugins"

 -----